Henry Fajemirokun: Henry Stephens

-He was a pioneer in the Nigerian maritime industry and was the first indigenous company to own an interest in a shipping line.
+Fajemirokun was a pioneer in the Nigerian maritime industry and was the first indigenous company to own an interest in a shipping line.
 He established Henry Stephens Shipping Company and the Nigeria Shipping Company with two lines: Nigeria-Far East Line and the Nigeria-South America Line and acquired three drybulk ships.
 The Nigeria- South America Line provided liner services between Brazil and the Nigerian Far East Line provided liner services to Japan and the Far East.

-He also ventured into commodity brokerage and in 1969 he bought and held a seat on the London Stock Exchange.
+Fajemirokun also ventured into commodity brokerage and in 1969 he bought and held a seat on the London Stock Exchange.

-His company Henry Stephens was a pioneer in Nigerian Oil industry as the first indigenous private oil company to get an offshore exploration license in the country's first ever offshore licensing round of oil prospecting licenses (OPL) in 1970.
+Fajemirokun's company Henry Stephens was a pioneer in Nigerian Oil industry as the first indigenous private oil company to get an offshore exploration license in the country's first ever offshore licensing round of oil prospecting licenses (OPL) in 1970.
 Bidding was opened between 26 February and 18 March on about 7000 square miles of the continental shelf.
 Twenty seven blocks were offered composed of areas relinquished according to leasing regulations 30 November 1968 plus additional deeper water acreage up to the 200 fathom line on the outer shelf.
 A total of 106 bids from over 30 oil companies or groups were made for these continental shelf OPLs.
 In July, Newcomers to Nigeria were offered blocks.
 Only 15 blocks were offered covering only half of the open area.
 The remaining blocks said to be the most prospective, were reserved for the proposed national oil company Nigerian National Oil Corporation (NNOC) which was established officially in 1972 .Other winners of the licensing round were Deminex a German Consortium, Occidental Petroleum, Japan Petroleum Company and Monsanto.

 The Group acquired the sole distributorship for Rank Xerox (now Xerox), forming a joint venture with the Anglo-American company Rank Xerox (itself a joint venture between Rank Organisation of the United Kingdom and the Xerox Corporation of the United States of America).

-He was a co-founder and played a key role in developing and promoting ECOWAS Bank what was to become Ecobank Transnational (ETI), however he passed away before its launch was finalized.
+Fajemirokun was a co-founder and played a key role in developing and promoting ECOWAS Bank what was to become Ecobank Transnational (ETI), however he died before its launch was finalized.

 As an active investor he became a major shareholder in leading companies in Nigeria and abroad.
 He was denied the opportunity to acquire the Daily Times of Nigeria from the British International Publishing Corporation, (IPC) known as the "Daily Mirror Group" who owned the title by the Obasanjo junta.
 Henry Stephens also was a core investor in Johnson Wax and acquired stakes Fan Milk and two notable construction companies.

-He was also a director of First Bank Nigeria Limited, director Nigeria Krafts Bags Limited, non-executive director Nigerian Diversified Investments, director Nigeria Sewing Machine Manufacturing Company Limited.
+Fajemirokun was also a director of First Bank Nigeria Limited, director Nigeria Krafts Bags Limited, non-executive director Nigerian Diversified Investments, director Nigeria Sewing Machine Manufacturing Company Limited.
 He was Chairman of the Lagos State Tourism Advisory Committee.